alexzshl/vscode-taskhere/resource/README_old.md

 We do some general configuration through the **settings.json**, as most extensions do.And also, for ease of configuration,we do some special configuration through the **tasks.json** for each task.If the configuration is done in the tasks.json, I will identify it above the code or image

-This extension will show all vscode-tasks on the status bar.If you want to hide a task, add an configuration(*options-tasksHere-display*) like this:
+This extension will show all vscode-tasks on the status bar.If you want to hide a task, add an configuration like this:

 [*tasks.json*]